 - Obtained affirmance of the denial of a special appearance in the Fourteenth Court of Appeals.
 Marquette Transportation Company, LLC, et al. v.
 Simon, No. 14-21-00729-CV (Dec.
 13, 2022).

-- Secured reversal of summary-judgment order on Title VII harassment claim as lead counsel for all briefing and oral argument before the Fifth Circuit Court of Appeals in Abbt v.
-City of Houston, No. 20-20085 (Mar.
-11, 2022).
+- Secured reversal of summary-judgment order on Title VII hostile work environment claim before the Fifth Circuit Court of Appeals in published decision, Abbt v.
+City of Houston, 28 F.4th 601 (2022).

 - University of Texas School of Law, J.D. with highest honors, May 2015